 The researchers used mainly neem leaf powders and extracts in their research.
 Interestingly the neem leaf is not even the most effective neem product for dental care purposes, it's the neem bark (hence the chewing of neem twigs).

-But manufacturers don't want to use bark in a toothpaste, because that would make it brown.
+But manufacturers don't want to use bark in a toothpaste because that would make it brown.
 And the public isn't educated enough to accept such a product.
-It needs to look right, too...
+It needs to look good, too.

 You can also buy straight neem bark powder.
 Just dip your loaded toothbrush into it before brushing your teeth.
 (That amount should last you forever!)

 Check the ingredients list of any neem toothpaste.
-Not every toothpaste with neem is a totally natural toothpaste.
-You can find many neem toothpastes that have all the conventional ingredients and just use neem as an additional ingredient.
+Not every toothpaste with neem is free of toxic ingredients.
+You can find some neem toothpastes that have all the conventional ingredients and just use neem as an additional ingredient.

 I am not saying they are bad.
 They are great for oral care as they do offer all the neem benefits.
 I am also not saying it is possible to avoid ALL artificial ingredients in toothpaste.
 But if your main concern is avoiding SLS, fluoride and similar chemicals, then read the label carefully.

 Buy neem products from a reliable, quality manufacturer.
-A while back there was also a neem toothpaste health scare: one brand of neem toothpaste (Neem Active Toothpaste with Calcium), at the time made by by Calcutta Chemical Co.
+Years ago there was a neem toothpaste health scare: one brand of neem toothpaste (Neem Active Toothpaste with Calcium), at the time made by by Calcutta Chemical Co.
 Ltd. in India, was found to be contaminated with the toxic Diethylene Glycol (DEG).
 It also contained harmful levels of bacteria.

 Herbal neem toothpaste is NOT neem oil toothpaste.
 There is no neem oil toothpaste.

 Readers keep sending in questions about using neem oil for teeth.
-One reader even wanted to smear neem oil on his baby son's gums on a regular basis!
+One reader even wanted to rub neem oil on his baby son's gums on a regular basis!